alefore/weblog/ten-years-of-edge.md

 If you identify a bug,
 avoid the temptation to just fix it and move on;
-instead, fix the underlying issue that enabled the bug to exist.
+instead, **fix the underlying issue that enabled the bug to exist**.
 The specific instance of the bug should just happen to disappear, as a consequence of the underlying fix.